iota-pico/business/docs/classes/transactionclient.md

 *Implementation of [ITransactionClient](../interfaces/itransactionclient.md).[sendTransfer](../interfaces/itransactionclient.md#sendtransfer)*

-*Defined in transactions/transactionClient.ts:639*
+*Defined in transactions/transactionClient.ts:641*

-Wrapper function that does prepareTransfers, as well as attachToTangle and finally, it broadcasts and stores the transactions locally.
+Wrapper function that does prepareTransfers and then sendTransactions.

 **Parameters:**